Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • endothelin-producing tumors.

 The hormone renin is a substance that affects the water-salt balance in the human body.
-With his participation, blood pressure normalizes.
+With its participation, blood pressure normalizes.
 It is one of the links in a complex hormonal chain - renin-angiotensin-aldosterone.
-If a failure occurs in this system, the consequences for the human body can be most serious.
+If there is a failure in this system, the consequences for the human body can be very serious.

 Renin - what is it?
 Renin is a peptide hormone that is synthesized during complex biochemical processes.
-It has a great effect on the work of the adrenal cortex, thereby stimulating the intensive production of hormonal elements such as and.
+It has a great influence on the functioning of the adrenal cortex, thereby stimulating the intensive production of hormonal elements such as and.
 An increase or decrease in the level of this substance leads to problems with blood pressure.

 How is the substance produced?

 Where is renin produced?
 This substance is produced by the adrenal glands.
-It is synthesized under the influence of complex biochemical processes.
+Its synthesis occurs under the influence of complex biochemical processes.

 The juxtaglomerular apparatus consists of special renal cells.
 It is located in the area of arterioles, which, in turn, are located in the glomeruli of the kidneys.
 It is here that prorenin is produced, which, under the influence of blood cells, is transformed into renin.